 As someone who has probably brought multiple lenses, and a nice camera body with them, you’ll want something more diverse than this.

-That doesn’t mean avoid portraits in front of famous places, but just be more creative.
+That doesn’t mean to avoid portraits in front of famous places, but be more creative.
 Don’t be afraid of trying techniques others have used either.
 Use your own interpretation of that technique.

 5. Balance Out Portraits and Landscapes